Fleur de sel: Sources

-Sea salt has been gathered around the world for millennia, but over the last thousand years, fleur de sel was only harvested in France.
+Sea salt has been gathered around the world for millennia, but over the last thousand years, fleur de sel was harvested only in France.
 Elsewhere it was collected and discarded.
 As the market for specialty salts has grown, companies have begun to harvest fleur de sel for export wherever the geographic and meteorological conditions are favorable.

 Europe

-Traditional French fleur de sel is collected off the coast of Brittany, most notably in the town of Guérande (called Fleur de Sel de Guérande), but also in Noirmoutier, and Île de Ré.
+Traditional French fleur de sel is collected off the coast of Brittany, most notably in the town of Guérande (called Fleur de Sel de Guérande), but also in Noirmoutier and Île de Ré.

 Greeks have harvested sea salt and fleur de sel (ανθος αλατιού) along the Mediterranean Sea coast, particularly the Mani Peninsula of Lakonia and Missolonghi, from ancient times.

 Flor de sal is harvested in Portugal, mostly in the Aveiro District and in the Algarve, but also in the salt marshes of Castro Marim, at the mouth of the Guadiana River that forms the border to Spain.
 Roman ruins near Ria Formosa specifically suggest that there has been a long history of sea salt production here.
 Before the invention of salt mining, Portugal's sea salt production helped to solidify its place as a world power.
 However, when mechanical salt mining made salt inexpensive, demand for Portugal's sea salt dropped due to its expense.
 For centuries flor de sal was scraped away and either discarded or given to workers, as its presence disturbed the evaporation that was creating the sea salt underneath.
 The process of harvesting flor de sal for sale was reintroduced in 1997 by Necton, with a grant to develop ways to capitalize Portugal's natural resources.
 Necton's flor de sal is whiter than the fleur de sel from Guérande, and is said to have the more robust flavor of the Atlantic as opposed to Guérande's milder Biscay Bay flavor.
 Due to Portugal's laws regarding the grading of salt, Necton's flor de sal is exported to France and marketed by companies who also market fleur de sel.